Kyle Patrick Alvarez

-Kyle Patrick Alvarez (born 1983) is an American film director and screenwriter.
+Kyle Patrick Alvarez (born 1983) is an American filmmaker and producer.
+He is known for directing the film The Stanford Prison Experiment (2015) and has worked as a director and producer for television.

 Early life and education

 Alvarez was born in Miami, and attended the University of Miami.

 Career

 His first film, Easier with Practice, was based on a GQ article by Davy Rothbart.
 Alvarez then adapted a short story by David Sedaris into the film C.O.G., which premiered at the 2013 Sundance Film Festival, and was released later that year.